 Learn about detailed management analysis of a stock here: Management Analysis of a Company

 D) Valuation Analysis:

 There are many parameters, which need to be studied to analyse the valuation levels of a company.
 Some of the important parameters are:

 It is calculated by dividing the CMP of a stock with the book value (shareholder’s equity + retained earnings) per share.
 It represents the price an investor pays for Rs.
 1 of net assets after settling all outsider liabilities of a company.
-I find P/B ratio irrelevant due to usage of historical cost of company’s assets while calculating book value.
-The historical cost might not represent the current market value of company’s assets.
-However, P/B ratio is very important for companies in financial sector where most of the assets are cash assets and book value is good indicator of net worth of the company.
+I find P/B ratio irrelevant due to usage of the historical cost of the company’s assets while calculating book value.
+The historical cost might not represent the current market value of a company’s assets.
+However, the P/B ratio is very important for companies in the financial sector where most of the assets are cash assets and book value is a good indicator of the net worth of the company.

-There are many other parameters like return on equity (ROE), return on capital employed (ROCE), dividend yield etc. which are analysed by different investors to find out stocks which hold the potential for provide good returns in future.
-We would analyse many such factor in the subsequent article in this series that would be dedicated to valuation analysis.
+There are many other parameters like return on equity (ROE), return on capital employed (ROCE), dividend yield etc. which are analysed by different investors to find out stocks which hold the potential for providing good returns in future.
+We would analyse many such factors in the subsequent article in this series that would be dedicated to valuation analysis.

 Learn about detailed valuation analysis of a stock here: Valuation Analysis of a Company